keziah55/HoughTransformer/README.md

 Building requires the path to the numpy `include` directory.
 It is recommended to create and activate a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) before building, so that it picks up the latest numpy version.
-If you don't want to build using a virtual environment, you'll need numpy installed on your system.
+If you don't want to build using a virtual environment, you'll need numpy installed on your system (and you'll need to make sure that the numpy version you build against is the same as the one you'll use `HoughTransformer` with).

 To build:
 ```